BazilSeed/d387-advanced-java/README.md

 3. After creating the necessary groups and names I would make sure my image source is from Docker Hub.
 4. Afterwards I would deploy the container instance from Azure to make sure that its live and working.

+Additional Pushes
+- Added "Sleep" To WelcomeController.Java in B1 Requirements to Ensure that both messages popped up at the same time.
+- Altered README.md to show updated picture of container and localhost working
+- Added correct PNG and removed old one